 - Watch your garlic closely to ensure it doesn't burn.
 Cook on low to medium-low heat - you want the color to be lightly golden.

-- Cook your a bit less than pasta al dente and reserve some pasta water if needed to loosen the sauce a bit.
+- Cook your pasta a bit less than al dente and reserve some pasta water if needed to loosen the sauce a bit.

 Nutrition